beeware/briefcase/docs/reference/commands/dev.rst

 Usage
 =====

-To run your application on the current platform's default output format:
+To run your application in development mode on the current platform's default output format:

 .. code-block:: console